GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/install.md

     1. On the **Continue to Google Cloud SDK** page, click **Next** to complete the sign-in.
     1. Close the browser tab or window.

+For more information on troubleshooting common sign-in issues, see [Troubleshooting sign-in issues](troubleshooting-signin.md).

 ## Access your projects

 ???+ info "Required roles"